dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 task run:command -- get_website_information http://example.com/ "what is the main color of the website?"
 ```

-## Extract Leads From Website
+## scrape and extract leads from website

-`extract_from_webpage.py` scrapes a page with Playwright and uses an LLM to
+`extract_from_webpage.py` scrapes any webpage with Playwright and pulls out
+companies or leads mentioned on the page.
+Set your Brightdata proxy URL in
+`PROXY_URL` and a 2Captcha key in `TWO_CAPTCHA_API_KEY` to operate in stealth
-parse leads or organizations from the text.
-Provide the starting URL and use
+mode.
+Provide the starting URL and use `--lead` or `--leads` to control how many
-`--lead` or `--leads` to control how many leads are returned.
+leads are returned.
 You can run custom
 JavaScript on the initial page load, on each page load and for pagination by
 supplying natural language instructions with `--initial_actions`,
 `--page_actions` and `--pagination_actions`.
 Parsing behaviour can be tweaked